NoPyro/nopyro.github.io/index.md

 4. EVERYONE has permission to build waystones and make them public, meaning everyone will have them unlocked immediately, FO NOT FLOOD THE GLOBAL WAYPOINT LIST, I'm trusting you with this.

+5. NO GRIEFING!
+I THOUGHT RULE #3 MADE THIS OBVIOUS!
+APPARENTLY IT DOESN'T!
+THE RULES COUNT FOR YOU TO KATIE!
+IDC IF THIS IS HALF YOUR SERVER OR NOT!

 ## MODPACK FILES

 The server uses a few Forge mods for some additional features, you can grab a Twitch Modpack at this link.
 The Twitch Modpack may also be downloaded straight from the Twitch Client, this is heavily recommended: